Rock Away: Background/recording

 Following her massively successful 1974 self-title debut album, Phoebe Snow had seen her fortunes dwindle over four subsequent albums over four subsequent years.
 In 1979, rather than recording the fifth and final album due to Columbia Records, Snow had asked the label for release.
-Snow negotiated with Polydor Records in the spring of 1980, but would in fact sign a two album deal with newly formed Mirage Records in October 1980, having reportedly commenced recording sessions for her sixth studio album over the summer.
+Snow negotiated with Polydor Records in the spring of 1980, but would sign a two-album deal with newly formed Mirage Records in October 1980, having reportedly commenced recording sessions for her sixth studio album over the summer.

 Snow's aspiration for her album Rock Away was what had been the failed aspiration for Snow's 1978 Against the Grain album - and would remain Snow's purported lifelong aspiration - : to trump her "wintry pop-folk-jazz chanteuse" musical persona with that of a "red-hot blues-and-rock-belting mama".
 Produced by Greg Ladanyi - who had notably helmed albums by Jackson Browne and Warren Zevon- Rock Away featured Snow covering R&B-style songs - including her personal choice of the Don Covay number "Mercy, Mercy, Mercy" - and vintage Rod Stewart ("Gasoline Alley") as well as introducing three Snow originals (Snow judging that two of the five songs she wrote for the album were subpar).
 The Snow originals include the title cut which - despite being entitled "Rock Away" - is a "sparse acoustic song [with] a genuine pastoral feel...the only [track] featuring Snow on guitar...significantly, it's the [album's] only understated song".

 The majority of recording sessions for Rock Away took place at Manhattan's Power Plant and featured members of Billy Joel's band: Joel's wife Elizabeth Joel was then managing Snow, although that association had ended by the release of Rock Away.
-"Games", the track released as advance single in February 1981 was recorded at Record One (LA), featuring such stalwart LA session players as keyboardist Bill Payne, drummer Russ Kunkel, and electric guitarists Danny Kortchmar and Waddy Wachtel.
+"Games", the track released as an advance single in February 1981 was recorded at Record One (LA), featuring such stalwart LA session players as keyboardist Bill Payne, drummer Russ Kunkel, and electric guitarists Danny Kortchmar and Waddy Wachtel.

 Critical reception

 Rock Away was released in March 1981 to mixed reviews: Jack Lloyd of the Philadelphia Inquirer opined "Miss Snow departs sharply from her long-standing pattern with this one...And the results are generally pleasing.
 There is a hard edge that borders on rock in much of the music.
 Among the high spots are 'Cheap Thrills', 'Baby Please', 'Games' and 'Down in the Basement'.
 The harder-hitting songs are balanced by ballads that come close to Vintage Snow: 'Something Good' and 'I Believe in You' [the latter an inspirational Bob Dylan number].
-The one number that is most ill-advised is 'Gasoline Alley', [which] simply does not suit Snow's voice."
+The one most ill-advised number is 'Gasoline Alley', [which] simply does not suit Snow's voice."
 Don Reynolds of Dayton Daily News assessed Rock Away as having "its weak moments, but ...still a delight.
 [Her] unique, husky voice...in fine form[, Snow] shows excellent taste in choosing cover material...But the real gems here are a trio of Snow originals, two gorgeous ballads...and the darkly humorous rocker: 'Down in the Basement'."